-Partner with IMS Global to Transform your Digital Ecosystem
+Partner with 1EdTech to Transform your Digital Ecosystem

 - Is vendor lock-in with costly, time-consuming custom APIs and no guarantees for the future holding back your transformation to next-generation learning?

 - Does your institution offer cutting edge digital credentials and learning records that support learners in advancing their education and careers?

 - Can you ensure your faculty and learners that all integrations and data transfers are secure and that all tools and apps are free from hidden data collection practices?

 1EdTech Consortium is here with leadership and support for developing a secure, trusted digital ecosystems with seamless interoperability among systems that require no custom integration.
 1EdTech standards simplify IT and administrative processes, dramatically improve the learner experience with rich and engaging digital resources, and allow deep insights into digital resource usage and learner data.
 Implementing 1EdTech standards promotes innovation with the flexibility required by higher education while ensuring that an ecosystem works today and in the future.